fab-jul/RC-PyTorch/README.md

 #### Naming

-Files specific to this paper usually are marked "enhancement" or "enh" as this was the internal name.
+Files specific to this paper usually are post-fixed "enhancement" or "enh" as this was the internal name.
 We frequently use the following terms:

 - `x_r` / "raw" / "ground-truth" (gt) image: The input image, uncompressed.
 Note that this is inconsistent with the paper, where `x_r` is the residual